 - Harriet Quinn Scoggins, "Development and feasibility testing of a school-based programme to prevent childhood burns" (Healing Foundation)

 - Kaiseree Dias, "Increasing physical activity in pre-school aged children: systematic review, individual participant meta-analysis and intervention pilot."
 (GW4 Studentship)

 - DECIPHer short course - Evaluating Complex Public Health Interventions.

 - Canadian Institute for Collaborative Learning Institute in Evaluation.

-- Welsh Government training for Assembly Ministers on research methods and public health.
+- Welsh Government training for Assembly Ministers on natural experiments.